alexbruno/hexo-generator-json-content/README.md

 Hexo (https://hexo.io/) plugin to generate a JSON file for generic use or consumption with the contents of posts and pages.

-It's useful to serve compact and agile content data for microservices like AJAX site search, Twitter typeahead, or public API.
+It's useful to serve compact and agile content data for microservices like AJAX site search, Twitter typeahead or public API.

 ## Installation